November 25th, 2017 Stuff

 The Streak

-Today makes seventy-one days in a row with a new educational blog post!
-This blog post took less than two hours to prepare (including the short time spent on the image optimization).
-With all of my upcoming free time (or not …), the plan right now is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.
+Today makes one hundred eighteen days in a row with a new educational blog post!
+This one took less than an hour to prepare.
+With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections willing.

 Booking.Com